 Cathy attributes the success of Atlanta Financial, which she cofounded in 1992, to her ability to build trust and earn the confidence of her clients by managing both their emotional and economic concerns, especially in times of market volatility.
 Cathy’s commitment to her clients and profession has earned her a loyal clientele and recognition locally, regionally and nationally.

-Cathy has won numerous awards, the most recent being the Women’s Choice Award® for Financial Advisors.* Additionally, she has been recognized as a multi-year Five StarSM Professional Wealth Manager.**
+Cathy’s expertise and professionalism have earned her numerous awards.
+She was recently named as a multi-year recipient of the Women’s Choice Award® for Financial Advisors,* a distinction given to a select number of advisors in Georgia.
+Additionally, she has been recognized as a multi-year Five StarSM Professional Wealth Manager.**

 Cathy began her career in the financial services industry in commercial and private banking for a major regional bank.
 She then discovered her passion for helping individuals pursue their dreams of financial security and embarked on her career in wealth management.
 She has earned her CERTIFIED FINANCIAL PLANNER™ certification, Chartered Retirement Plans SpecialistSM (CRPS®) designation, and Certified Divorce Financial Analyst (CDFA) designation.
 She holds numerous securities registrations, including the Series 24 (Registered Securities Principal), and is currently a registered representative with Commonwealth Financial Network®.

 ***Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-2,210 Atlanta wealth managers were considered for the award; 526 (24 percent of candidates) were named 2016 Five Star Wealth Managers.
+2,378 Atlanta area wealth managers were considered for the award; 301 (13 percent of candidates) were named 2017 Five Star Wealth Managers.
 (The criteria provided reflects the most recent year for which advisor received the award.
 The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award, may vary from year to year).
-These awards are not indicative of the wealth managers' future performance.
+These awards are not indicative of the wealth managers’ future performance.
 Your experiences may vary.
 For more information, please visit www.fivestarprofessional.com.